wkumari/draft-vandergaast-edns-client-subnet/README.md

    FAMILY and ADDRESS data, but should be prepared to handle a REFUSED response if the Intermediate Nameserver that it queries has a policy that denies forwarding of the ADDRESS.
-If there is no ADDRESS set, i.e. SOURCE PREFIX-LENGTH is set to 0, then FAMILY MUST be set to 0.
+If there is no ADDRESS set, i.e. SOURCE PREFIX-LENGTH is set to 0, then FAMILY SHOULD be set to the transport over which the query is sent.
+This is for interoperability; at least one major authoritative server will ignore the option if FAMILY is not 1 or 2, even though it is irrelevant if there are no ADDRESS bits.

+Contavalli, et al.     Expires September 22, 2016               [Page 9]

+Internet-Draft        Client Subnet in DNS Queries            March 2016

 7.1.3.
 Forwarding Resolvers